Akuli/python-tutorial/using-functions.md

     there, and the assignment now looks like `thingy = None`.
 - `thingy` is now None.

-Now we understand what a return value is.
-When we call the function, Python "replaces" `function(args)` with whatever the function returns.
+Now we understand what **a return value** is.
+When we call the function, Python "replaces" `function(arguments)` with whatever the function returns.

 Calling a function without assigning the return value to anything (e.g.
 `print('hello')` instead of `thingy = print('hello')`) simply throws away